Exponential Smoothing: A Guide to Getting Started

 Navigate to:

-In this post, we’ll look at the basics of exponential smoothing, including how it works, the types of exponential smoothing, and how to implement exponential smoothing in Python.
+In this post, we’ll look at the basics of exponential smoothing, including how it works, its types, and how to implement it in Python.

 What is exponential smoothing?

-Exponential smoothing is a technique that’s used to forecast time series data by smoothing out fluctuations in the data.
+Exponential smoothing forecasts time series data by smoothing out fluctuations in the data.
 The technique was first introduced by Robert Goodell Brown in 1956 and then further developed by Charles Holt in 1957.
 It has since become one of the most widely used methods for forecasting.

-The basic idea behind exponential smoothing is to give more weight to recent observations than to older observations.
-This is achieved by assigning weights to each observation, with the weights decreasing exponentially as the observations become older.
-The weights are then used to calculate a weighted moving average of the data, which is used as the forecast for the next period.
+The basic idea behind exponential smoothing is to give more weight to recent observations by assigning weights to each observation that decrease exponentially with age.
+Weights are then used to calculate a weighted moving average of the data, which is used to forecast the next period.

-Exponential smoothing is based on the assumption that the future values of a time series are a function of its past values.
-The method works well when the time series has a trend and/or a seasonal component, but it can also be used for data that’s stationary (i.e., without trend or seasonality).
+Exponential smoothing assumes that future values of a time series are a function of its past values.
+The method works well when the time series has a trend and/or a seasonal component, but it can also be used for stationary data (i.e., without trend or seasonality).

 Types of exponential smoothing